 You’ve surely heard of Brazil — Latin America’s most expansive, diverse nation — but you haven’t seen anything unless you’ve experienced it on a small ship ocean cruise with Vantage Travel.
-In 2022, we invite you to explore the best of the biggest South American country, from the verdure reaches of the Amazon to the cultural and historical riches of Rio de Janeiro.
-This is truly the trip of a lifetime.
+In 2022, we invite you to explore the best of Brazil, from the verdure reaches of the Amazon to the cultural and historical riches of Rio de Janeiro.

 And when you join us for the February 27 departure, we will treat you to a once-in-a-lifetime chance to experience Carnival in Rio de Janeiro!
 Fall in love with the beauty of samba, marvel at otherworldly costumes, and experience a communal joy you won’t find anywhere else in the world; this is a celebration of life and culture that will leave you entranced and inspired.

 On this journey, you’ll witness unparalleled wildlife in the Amazon — from monkeys to vibrant macaws — and explore Brazil’s iconic, colonial cities like Fortaleza and the UNESCO-listed Salvador, while experiencing the country’s unique Afro-Brazilian cultures.
 If you’re looking for a lesser-seen side of Brazil, this is it!

 With 22 included features and Cultural Discoveries, you’ll also encounter wildly underrated locations, including the Amazon’s Meeting of the Waters, the breathtaking Armação dos Búzios, and colorful markets selling luscious fruits to feijoada and cachaça — Brazil’s famous fermented sugar cane with an intoxicating twist.